rocketheat/Drone_Motion_Planning/README.md

             path.pop(num+1)
             # we need to subtract one here because if we prune point 2 in a
             # a list [1,2,3], on the next iteration we will miss point 3 as
-            # a being a possible point to prune withouth the num -= 1 below.
+            # a being a possible point to prune without the num -= 1 below.
             num -= 1

         num += 1